Alok0110/DigiTool/README.md

 var sbobject = $SB({ image: true, setImageAsBackground: true,topMargin: "0px" });

-/* Run the index.html using the browser */

-index.html

-/* Run the SpecRunner.html using the browser for running the JASMINE test suites */

-SpecRunner.html

 /* In your "index.html" file include just the below two container div "container-SB" Div & "nav-container-SB" Div, as below, replace your image source path and your Blog description */

 <!-- Copy paste below template, replace image source path and blog description, this is the first container -->